 Millennium Treestands M7 Microlite Treestand Review – 8.5 lbs

-The M7 Microlite Treestand is the lightest tree stand on this list, weighing in at an incredible 8.5 lbs and built from aluminum.
+The M7 Microlite Treestand was formerly the lightest tree stand on this list, weighing in at an incredible 8.5 lbs and built from aluminum.

-That’s the lightest tree stand I’ve ever come across.
+That’s one of the lightest tree stands I’ve ever come across.
 However my feeling is that they’ve had to sacrifice some typically strong Millennium traits to get it down to that weight.

 Credit where it’s due, it really is unbeatable if you like to move from place to place while hunting.
 For that reason alone I’d have it in my arsenal.